Article at a glance

 If you're vegan or plant-based, try our Vegan Essentials microgel with 30+ vitamins, minerals, and other nutrients essential to a plant-based diet.

-In addition to their Daily Essential Multivitamins, Healthycell also makes microgels targeted for sleep and focus.
+In addition to their Daily Essential Multivitamins, Healthycell also makes microgels targeted for sleep, focus and immune support.
 REM Sleep supports all 4 stages of sleep so that you can fall asleep easier, stay asleep, sleep deep, and wake up refreshed.
 The Focus + Recall formula boosts short-term focus and long-term brain health.
+Immune Super Boost combines 15 full doses of immune boosting ingredients in one gel pack.

 From the outside, it's not hard to see why kids and grownups alike have gone gangbusters for gummy vitamins.
 But with a daunting list of drawbacks, is this vitamin treat really just a trick?
 We think it's time to say game over gummy's.
 We're ready for microgels to mix up the multivitamin aisle!